 There might be reasons not to share your data

-- Your data has financial value or is the basis for potentially valuable patents that could be exploited by the University, it may be unwise to share it.
+- If your data has financial value or is the basis for potentially valuable patents that could be exploited by the University, it may be unwise to share it.

-- The data contains sensitive, personal information about human subjects, it may violate the Data Protection Act, ethics codes, or your own written consent forms to share it, even with other researchers.
+- If the data contains sensitive, personal information about human subjects, it may violate the Data Protection Act, ethics codes, or your own written consent forms to share it, even with other researchers.
 However, there might be ways of anonymising the data to make it sharable.

-Please note that if you think you cannot share your data some funders may require statements justifying why data should be restricted as part of their application process.
+Please note that if you think you cannot share your data you may need to provide a statement to your funder justifying why data should be restricted as part of the application process.

 A lot of data with personal or confidential information can be anonymised without compromising the value data and be shared.
 For example you should consider to:

-- Aggregate or reduce the precision of variables that might be identifiable (such as postcode).
+- Aggregate or reduce the precision of variables that might be identifiable (such as postcodes); and

 Note that re-users of data have the same legal and ethical obligation to NOT disclose confidential information as primary users.